DSD-DBS/py-capellambse/docs/source/start/declarative.rst

 without introducing new objects into the model.
 This happens by specifying the attributes in the ``modify:`` key.

-The following example would change the ``name`` of the root Logical Component to "Coffee Machine" (notice how we use a different UUID than before):
+The following example would change the ``name`` of the root :py:class:`~capellambse.model.layers.la.LogicalComponent` to "Coffee Machine" (notice how we use a different UUID than before):

 .. code-block:: yaml
    :emphasize-lines: 2